 Students interested in Frosh Leadership may express interest in this course when they enroll in their classes in the spring.
-In the fall, students interview with a panel of faculty class moderators and the Director of Student Activities.
+In the spring prior to their first semester, students interview with a panel of faculty class moderators and the Director of Student Activities.
 Based on this interview process, students are selected for the course.
 This course provides student leaders with the necessary skills and knowledge to develop, manage, and organize events and activities on the Carondelet campus.